 Distance Education and Coronavirus Information

 The university is closely monitoring the spread of COVID-19 (novel coronavirus).
-There are currently three confirmed cases of COVID-19 in Chautauqua County.
-There are currently no confirmed cases of COVID-19 on the Fredonia campus.
+There are multiple cases of COVID-19 in Chautauqua County, but so far there are no confirmed cases of COVID-19 on the Fredonia campus.
 All students, staff and faculty should check their emails daily for university communications and be prepared to follow specific guidance as it arises.

 Fredonia's leaders are making progress on many of the issues that COVID-19 and the move to distance education has created.
 We will keep working to find answers to outstanding questions.
 Select the area below you are looking for information about.